bolaft/bannerlord-retinues/docs/global_editor.md

 - You imported a mismatched file and want to start fresh.

 You'll see a confirmation popup explaining that the reset happens on next load.

+---

+## Encyclopedia shortcuts

+For quick access, you can open the editor directly from a troop or hero's **encyclopedia page**:

+1. Open the encyclopedia entry for the troop or hero.
+2. Click the **Retinues editor button** at the **top-right of the character portrait**.

+This jumps straight into the appropriate editor (personal or global) with that troop or hero pre-selected.